Dog Bite Lawyer in Greeley

 Understanding Dog Bite Laws in Colorado

 Colorado follows a strict liability standard for dog bite injuries.
-This means a dog owner is financially responsible if their dog bites someone, even if it’s never shown aggression before.
+This means a pet owner is financially responsible if their dog bites someone, even if it’s never shown aggression before.
+The law applies to all dogs, regardless of breed or history.
 There is no need to prove the owner knew the dog was dangerous.
-As long as the bite caused serious bodily injury while the victim was lawfully on public or private property, strict liability applies under Colorado Revised Statutes § 13-21-124.
+As long as the bite caused serious bodily injury—meaning any serious injury such as fractures, permanent disfigurement, or injuries that pose a substantial risk of death or permanent impairment—while the victim was lawfully on public or private property, strict liability applies under Colorado Revised Statutes § 13-21-124.

 That said, there are exceptions.
-For example, the law does not apply if the victim was trespassing, provoking the dog, or working in specific professional roles, such as veterinary care.
+For example, the law and regulations does not apply if the victim was trespassing, provoking the dog, or working in specific professional roles, such as veterinary care.

 What to Do After a Dog Bite in Greeley